plone/meta/config/README.md

 ## Configuration files

-In a nutshell `plone/meta`, puts some configuration files on the repository.
+In a nutshell `plone.meta`, puts some configuration files on the repository.

-Currently the files managed by `plone/meta` are the following.
+Currently the files managed by `plone.meta` are the following.

-- `.meta.toml`: `plone/meta`'s configuration file
+- `.meta.toml`: `plone.meta`'s configuration file
 - `.editorconfig`: configuration meant to be read by code editors
 - `.flake8`: [`flake8`](https://pypi.org/project/flake8) configuration
 - `.gitignore`: list of file/folders patterns that `git` should ignore